boyney123/eventbridge-atlas-docs/docs/getting-started/populate-eventmetadata.md

 ---
 id: populate-eventmetadata
-title: Populating your Metdata
+title: Populating your Metadata
-sidebar_label: Populating your Metdata
+sidebar_label: Populating your Metadata
 ---

 To get the most out of EventBridge Atlas, we recommended you take advantage of the **metadata** feature.